Managing the Risk of Product Contamination Beyond the Pandemic

 The impact of COVID-19 saw food and beverage companies face significant supply chain disruption and a requirement to heighten operational management.
 Production lines and transportation logistics were vigorously assessed and monitored to reduce the risk of contamination despite no definitive evidence of COVID-19 transmission via food or food packaging was identified (Food Standards Australia & New Zealand, 2019).

-Needles in strawberries; listeria on rockmelons; metal in lollipops – each of these recent food supply crises has delivered a signal warning about the relative fragility of Australia’s food supply chain, and the serious implications that a food safety issue can have for business.
+2018 alone saw needles in strawberries, listeria on rockmelons, and metal in lollipops. we have seen milk recalls due to E.coli contamination and metal fragments found in meat.
+Such food supply crises have delivered a signal warning about the relative fragility of Australia’s food supply chain, and the serious implications that a food safety issue can have for an agribusiness.

 There are an estimated 2 million-plus food poisoning incidents each year in Australia – as well as injuries from foreign bodies in food and beverages1.
-Besides the direct human impact, there are profound business continuity implications for organisations across the supply chain.
+Besides the direct human impact, there can be profound business continuity implications for organisations across the supply chain.

-Australia’s food and beverage sector is highly diverse and becoming more complex, from growers, through to processors, packaging, distribution, all the way to retailers.
-Each link in the chain can be exposed to tampering, sabotage or extortion (both primary and copy-cat, which proved the accelerant in the recent strawberry-needle crisis), while contamination from the grower can impact other businesses in the chain, and introduce costs associated with decontamination required throughout the network, along with safe product destruction.
+Australia’s food and beverage sector is highly diverse, with increasing complexity from growers through to retail distribution.
+Each link in the chain can be exposed to tampering, sabotage or extortion.
+Contamination from the grower can impact other businesses in the chain and introduce costs associated with decontamination required throughout the network, along with safe product destruction.